 I try to remove hand-offs as much as possible.
 I find the idea of a hand-off somewhat appalling because it implies that some people can think everything through and then are done.
 I've never seen this work.

 Our designers are doing a great job.
 However, they are also humans and, therefore, forget things or make mistakes.
-When they work on a design for two weeks then hand it over and an engineer discovers that this will never work they've just wasted a lot of time.
-What I'd love to see is designers and developers collaborate and work on these features together.
+When they work on a design for two weeks, then hand it over, and an engineer discovers that this will never work they've just wasted a lot of time.
+I'd love to see that designers and developers collaborate and work on these features together.

 But...
 I haven't found the magic spell to make this work.
 What I try is to lead by example.

 - I try to get our designer involved early in the process,

 - I make it clear that nothing is ever set in stone, and we'll always be able to change things, and

 - I try to instill a sense of incremental development in designers (I've found that some of them are somewhat resistant to that idea)

 By doing the above, I hope that, over time, both designers and developers will treat each other as equals and collaborate more closely.

 Reserve some room for self-reflection